zaynyatyi/simpleshare/README.md

 - Go to "YOURDOCUMENTFOLDER/stencylworks/engine-extensions/" folder
 - Delete the folder "simpleshare" and leave the folder "simpleshare-master"(thats the new folder name)
 - Open you Game
-- You see can in Settings->Extensions, there is now jus one Admob extension.
+- You see can in Settings->Extensions, there is now jus one Simple Share extension.
 - The blocks you already used with previous version subsist.

 Or for advanced users:(Not recommended)